Our values: Freedom, liberty, privacy, personal responsibility

 Americans deserve medically accurate information about reproductive health so they can make responsible decisions.
 But anti-abortion advocates rely on falsehoods.
 Abortion does not cause cancer.
 Emergency contraception does not cause an abortion.
-Women’s ability to conceive does not shut down as the result of rape.
-States and cities should guarantee medically accurate information to women at hospitals and health care centers, and prevent consumer fraud, misrepresentation and outright lies from “Crisis Pregnancy Centers.”
-It’s also important to provide comprehensive sex education to schoolchildren, since they may not have access to accurate information anywhere else.
+A person’s ability to conceive does not shut down as the result of rape.
+States and cities should guarantee that everyone receives medically accurate information at hospitals and health care centers, and prevent consumer fraud, misrepresentation and outright lies from “crisis pregnancy centers.”
+It’s also important to provide comprehensive sex education to students, since they may not have access to accurate information anywhere else.

 In recent years it has become clear that the anti-abortion agenda is as hostile to birth control as it is to abortion.
 But Americans overwhelmingly support access to birth control.
 States can and should guarantee emergency contraceptives to survivors of sexual assault, require pharmacies to stock emergency contraception, prohibit health care workers from refusing to issue or fill prescriptions for contraceptives, and provide greater access to long-acting reversible contraceptives (LARCs), like IUDs and implants.

-The U.S. Constitution guarantees women the right to safe and legal abortion services without interference from politicians.
+The U.S. Constitution guarantees people the right to safe and legal abortion services without interference from politicians.
 And yet there has been an onslaught of political efforts to erase this constitutional right.
-States should protect access to clinics that provide abortion services, eliminate restrictions that violate principles of informed consent, guarantee there are no double standards that hinder abortion clinics, allow all qualified providers to perform abortions or prescribe the abortion pill, mandate equity in abortion insurance coverage, and respect women’s abortion decisions.
+States should protect access to clinics that provide abortion services, eliminate restrictions that violate principles of informed consent, guarantee there are no double standards that hinder abortion clinics, allow all qualified providers to perform abortions or prescribe the abortion pill, mandate equity in abortion insurance coverage, and respect everyone’ decision regarding abortion.

-Whether a woman carries a pregnancy to term, miscarries, or has an abortion, she should not be subject to any type of harassment or discrimination.
-Some women have lost their jobs for taking contraception or having an abortion, a form of discrimination that was been banned in the State of Delaware.
-Other women have been denied reasonable accommodations from their employers and forced to leave their jobs because of pregnancy or childbirth, something which has been prohibited in several states and localities through adoption of the Pregnant Workers Fairness Act.
+Whether someone carries a pregnancy to term, miscarries, or has an abortion, they should not be subject to any type of harassment or discrimination.
+Some people have lost their jobs for taking contraception or having an abortion, a form of discrimination that was banned most recently by the state of Delaware.
+Others have been denied reasonable accommodations from their employers and forced to leave their jobs because of pregnancy or childbirth, something which has been prohibited in several states and localities through adoption of the Pregnant Workers Fairness Act.

 Prevent anti-abortion violence and harassment